 How it's done

-Business climate is the general economic environment that local businesses operate in.
-Reviewing and understanding local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
+The Business climate is the general economic environment that local businesses operate in.
+Reviewing and understanding the local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
 This activity will guide you to better understand the business climate in Airdrie and help you answer the following fundamental questions.

 - WHAT is the business climate in Airdrie?

 - WHAT costs and assistance should I know about?

 - HOW do I use this information?

 We have compiled the most important aspects of Airdrie’s business climate as an interactive dashboard below.
 This dashboard provides valuable economic, resident, household, dwelling and development indicators that may influence the success of your business.

 What costs and assistance should I know about?

 Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
 This dashboard provides you with a snapshot of the major costs of conducting a business in Airdrie and assistance available to Airdrie businesses.